drydan/drydan.github.io/docs/hockey-analytics/player-positions.md

 ## Concluding Remarks

 There remains a lot to be tinkered with.
-Adding penalties, separating wrap-arounds or other secondary types from shots, partitioning the rink's grid by zone before smoothing, possibly lasso regularization...
+Adding penalties, separating wrap-arounds or other secondary types from shots, partitioning the rink's grid by zone before smoothing, possibly some more denoising...
 I suspect most to be fruitless.
 The main sticking point is distilling winger labels.
 Diminishing the additive smoothing or pushing the KDE to produce more discriminative ratios leads to similar yet murky results.
 Forwards tend to cross over the $$y = 0$$ line enough to require more spatial sampling for consistency.
 The only way I've found to overcome this is by feeding season data into the single game strength terms, in perhaps the most unprincipled manner.
 I subsist this provides close to ideal results without manual inspection.
 It seems adequate if your goal is to get positional eligibility status for fantasy hockey.

 You can reach me on twitter @yimmymcbill if you have suggestions!